-The studio is closed:
+The studio is closed to BPC members:

 The club is trialling a members club night on Tuesdays, 5.30-8.30pm.

 The aim is to get new and older members coming along so that if anyone needs help or has questions, there will be someone there to help.

 Please note prices are GST inclusive and are for non-members.
 Clay prices and stock varies depending on current availability and the prices listed are for the most popular clays.

 To buy clay call into the club on a Tuesday or Thursday club day, otherwise contact one of the members listed below to arrange an alternative day/time.

 The R T Nelson Sculpture Awards are valued at $20,000 with a premier prize of $15,000 rewarding creative talent and craftsmanship, and five highly commended prizes of $1000 each.
 A preliminary selection panel will select up to 50 finalists to be considered for the awards.
 The entry deadline is January 20, 2023.
 There is a limit of two artworks per entry and the cost is $30 for one artwork, and $60 for two.
 The judging takes place on May 31, 2023.